wuhan2020/api-server/README.md

 ```
 docker build -t api-server:default .
 ```
 from the root directory of the clone of this repo.
-Note this step could take a long time dependd on where you are located in.
+Note this step could take a long time depends on where you are located in.

 #### Run built Docker image